clairedavid/ml_in_hep/week2/DL_trainNN.md

 ````
 A PyTorch Tensor is a data structure that is conceptually identical to a NumPy array.
 Yet, on top of many functions operating on these n-dimensional arrays, the PyTorch tensors are designed to take advantage of parallel computation capabilities of a GPU.

-The other strong feature of PyTorch is its AutoGrad module performing automatic differentiation for building and training neural networks.
+The other strong feature of PyTorch is its powerful paradigm of computational graphs encompassed in its AutoGrad module.
+AutoGrad performs automatic differentiation for building and training neural networks.
 When using AutoGrad, the forward pass of your network will define a computational graph; nodes in the graph will be Tensors, and edges will be functions that produce output Tensors from input Tensors.
 Backpropagating through this graph then allows you to easily compute gradients.
 In other words, the logic of a neural net architecture are defined by a graph whose components can be added dynamically.

 While AutoGrad is powerful, it is a bit too low-level for building large and complex networks.
 The higher end `nn` package can define Modules, equivalent to neural network layers, with also predefined ready-to-use loss functions.
+We will see some of it in the Section {ref}`DL_trainNN:stepDefine`.

 ### TensorFlow
 Born in GoogleBrain as an internal project at first, TensorFlow is a very popular deep learning frameworks.
 The APIs offered by TensorFlow can be both low and high level.
 Computations are expressed as dataflow graphs, picturing how the tensor “flows” through the layers of a neural net.